-Each standard Board meeting includes a Non-Executive Director only session, led by the Chair, followed by a session in which the Executive Director joins the meeting.
-The remaining members of the Group Management Committee including the Company Secretary then join the meeting.
+Each standard Board meeting includes a Non-Executive Director only session, led by the Chair, followed by a session in which the Executive Director and the Company Secretary join the meeting.
+The Chief Financial Officer and Chief Investment Officer then join the meeting.

-Senior management is also available to provide clarification or answer questions directors may have either prior to the Board meeting or may be invited to attend and present at Board meetings.
+Remaining members of the Group Management Committee and senior management are also available to provide clarification or answer questions directors may have either prior to the Board meeting or may be invited to attend and present at Board meetings.